lydell/tiny-decoders/README.md

 const ageDecoder: Decoder<number> = fields((field) => field("age", number));
 ```

-`field("key", decoder)` essentially runs `decoder(obj["key"])` but with better error messages and automatic handling of the `errors` array, if provided.
+`field("key", decoder)` essentially runs `decoder(obj["key"])` but with better error messages.
 The nice thing about `field` is that it does _not_ return a new decoder – but the value of that field!
 This means that you can do for instance `const type: string = field("type", string)` and then use `type` however you want inside your callback.

-`object` and `errors` are passed in case you’d need them for some edge case, such as if you need to check stuff like `"my-key" in object`.
+`object` is passed in case you need to check stuff like `"my-key" in object`.

 Note that if your input object and the decoded object look exactly the same and you don’t need any advanced features it’s often more convenient to use [fieldsAuto](#fieldsauto).